Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/deepseek-sparse-attention-content.md

-# DeepSeek Sparse Attention

 Prerequisites: Attention Mechanism

-**📺 Recommended Video Resource:** For a comprehensive understanding of attention mechanisms and DeepSeek's Multihead Latent Attention, watch this video: [https://youtu.be/TfEG0TwueTs](https://youtu.be/TfEG0TwueTs)
+**📺 Recommended Video Resource:** For a comprehensive understanding of attention mechanisms and DeepSeek's Multihead Latent Attention, watch this video: [DeeepSeek V3 From Scratch](https://youtu.be/TfEG0TwueTs)

 *   **If you're new to attention mechanisms:** Start from the beginning of the video
 *   **If you want to focus on DeepSeek's Multihead Latent Attention (MLA):** Jump to 38:53 or use this direct link: [https://youtu.be/TfEG0TwueTs?t=2333](https://youtu.be/TfEG0TwueTs?t=2333)